Intel 8087 math coprocessor

 A simple recompilation of PhysX using SSE2 instruction set might lead to some incorrect calculation results, maybe this is an element of anwser…

-Bryan Del Rizzo (NVIDIA senior PR manager), in this article, said that PhysX 3.x SDK, the new major branch of the PhysX engine SDK, will enable SSE code by default.
+Bryan Del Rizzo (NVIDIA senior PR manager) said that PhysX 3.x SDK, the new major branch of the PhysX engine SDK, will enable SSE code by default.
 What’s more, the forthcoming PhysX 3.x SDK will introduce new automatic multi-threading (for multi-core CPUs) support.

 The new SDK will automatically take advantage of however many cores are available, or the number of cores set by the developer, and will also provide the option of a “thread pool” from which “the physics simulation can draw resources that run across all cores.”